 As we had written our source document according to the principles of minimalism and reuse, we strongly reduced the volume to be translated, and thus reduced the translation costs.
 In turn, each translated manual became another source document from which we published multiple documents.

-This all resulted in a versatile manual for which any update only needs to be executed once and all documents can be published in all languages in no time.
+This all resulted in a versatile manual for which any update only needs to be executed once, so that every document can be published in every language in no time.

 More on Writing documentation